netliferesearch/craft-starter/README.md

 5. Run `npm run init`
 6. Set up a Heroku app

+## Changing the remote git repository

+If you have cloned this project, the git remote `origin` is set to the craft-starter repository.
+Unless you're actually working on improving the craft-starter, you should set the remote `origin` to your project repository.

+1. Remove the current `origin` with `git remote rm origin`
+2. Add the new origin with `git remote add origin git@github.com:netliferesearch/repository-name`
+3. Push to the new origin with `git push --set-upstream origin master`

 ## Install craft
 Go to [http://localhost:5000/admin](http://localhost:5000/admin) and follow the wizard to install craft.